nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 This is a 'begin development' set of instructions.
 It's expected to work.
 Then you can improve as you see fit.

+This env will first result in project files for Visual Studio 2012, having Update #4 There are instructions for generating project files for Visual Studio 2010, having Sp #1

 =================
 Summary:
 =================